Publications & Research

 in Citizen Designer: Perspectives on Design Responsibility, 2nd edition, Steve Heller and Véronique Vienne.
 Allworth Press, 2018.

-Dr. Ahmed is the author of “Perspectives On Responsible Design Among Minority, Millennial Graphic Designers” The International Journal of Design in Society 12(4): 29-44 (2018), and the essay “Minority Designers – Leading the Charge Toward Responsible Design” in Citizen Designer: Perspectives on Design Responsibility (Second Edition) edited by Steven Heller and Véronique Vienne (2018, Allworth Press with SVA NYC).
+Dr. Miriam Ahmed teaches graphic design at Howard University in Washington, DC.
+She is the author of “Perspectives On Responsible Design Among Minority, Millennial Graphic Designers” The International Journal of Design in Society 12(4): 29-44 (2018), and the essay “Minority Designers – Leading the Charge Toward Responsible Design” in Citizen Designer: Perspectives on Design Responsibility (Second Edition) edited by Steven Heller and Véronique Vienne (2018, Allworth Press with SVA NYC).

 Dr. Ahmed received her BFA and MFA in Graphic Design at Howard University, Washington DC, and earned her doctorate in Mass Communications and Media Studies at Howard.
 She was also a Savannah College of Art and Design (SCAD) Rising Star.
 Her research interests include typeface persona, responsible design, and visual communication in politics.
 Her dissertation investigated the use of Gotham in Obama’s 2008 presidential campaign.